Enjoy grocery shopping or a fan of Korean cooking shows? The Chances are, You’ll bump into the names of vegetables and fruits in Korean a lot .

 피터가 계란을 튀기고 있습니다 – pitoga gyeraneul twigigo itsseumnida

-The cookies are baking in an oven.
+The cookies are baked in an oven.

 쿠키가 오븐에서 굽고 있다 – kukiga obeuneso gupkko ittta